bruneaug/DShield-SIEM/Troubleshooting/Manually_Update_Management_Kibana_Saved_Objects.md

 Management → Kibana → Saved → Objects

 If any component of docker get updated, Kibana is likely to re-add all the dashboard.
-It is important to delete all the current objects by searching in the search bar: **cowrie dshield**.<br>
+It is important to delete all the current objects by searching in the search bar: **cowrie dshield zeek**.<br>
 Select and delete all objects like the picture below (list might be slighly different than below)<br>

 ![image](https://github.com/user-attachments/assets/cc5f4447-702e-4641-b786-09d820fe443a)